Steve Edwards – Leader, guitar

 go to top

-Howard Holowaty and Rich Kathe are The Steve Edwards Orchestra's professional sound engineers and behind the scenes technical support.
+Colin Williams is The Steve Edwards Orchestra's professional sound engineer and behind the scenes technical support.
 The Steve Edwards Orchestra depends on the highest quality audio equipment and the expertise of the engineers to ensure that the “mix” coming from the public address system combined with the live sound of the band onstage strikes the perfect balance for the occasion, event timeline, and acoustical tendencies of the venue.

 Steve Edwards’ direction and the technical skill of the orchestra’s professional audio engineers guarantees that the sound of The Steve Edwards Orchestra is beautiful and tasteful—never obtrusive—during dinner music and throughout the evening.
 Your guests will be out on the dance floor having the time of their lives while still being able to carry on a conversation.
 Requests for volume adjustments will always be gladly accommodated!